 Some people without the characteristic skin involvement of psoriasis may still develop PsA.

-In addition, environmental factors may also play a role.
-Injury, infection, or exposure to an environmental trigger can bring on PsA, especially in people with a family history of the disease.
+Environmental factors may also play a role.
+Injury, infection, and exposure to environmental triggers can cause PsA to flare, especially in people with a family history of the condition.

 Common triggers include: